MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/ifreebusysupport-placeholder17.md

 ms.topic: reference
 ms.localizationpriority: medium
 ms.assetid: 57b799df-c31a-b73b-f598-5d01b0e74dc5
-description: "This member is a placeholder and is not supported."
+description: Describes the IFreeBusySupportPlaceholder17 and provides syntax, return value, and additional remarks.
+This member is a placeholder and is not supported.
 ---

 # IFreeBusySupport::Placeholder17